 When you first have your tummy tuck surgery, you will feel some pain and the inability to stand completely straight due to the tightness of the skin of your stomach and swelling.
 You will be given pain medications to assist you through the first week, which is often the most uncomfortable part of your recovery.
-By the second week, you can probably control any discomfort with over the counter medications.
-Recovery times vary for each patient, but as long as you listen to your doctor and follow their instructions, you should fully recover in a few weeks or months.
+By the second week, you can probably control any discomfort with over-the-counter medications.
+Recovery times vary for each patient, but as long as you listen to your tummy tuck surgeon and follow their instructions, you should fully recover in a few weeks or months.

 At around the 2 to 3-week period, you will find yourself standing straighter, and you may be allowed to drive.
 Do not attempt this without speaking with your doctor first.

 By the 4th week, you should have more mobility with less pain, and you can do moderate exercises.
 Walking, biking, swimming, and things that do not put extra strain on your stomach are fine.

 At the 2-month mark, you should be healed enough to resume normal activities.
 Of course, that is assuming you did not experience any problems like infection during the previous 2 months.

 Throughout this process, you may experience some numbness, or discomfort that you had not noticed before.
 This is usually caused by nerves that have been affected during the surgery.
 It is temporary and will go away.
 If you are experiencing any severe pain, bleeding, or you see signs of an infection near the incision, consult with your doctor immediately.

 After 12-18 months, the numbness in your stomach area will fade away.
 You will also notice the scar beginning to fade.